 At the same time, preteens are becoming more reliant on peers.
 Friendships begin to replace family as tweens’ primary source of identity and support.
 Preteens also start exploring their own identity.
 Who their friends are, what they wear, what activities they do.

 All of this happens alongside the physiological changes of adolescence.
-So yes, social changes and struggles are common in the preteen and teen years!
+Social changes and struggles are common during the preteen and teenage years.
 In my friendship programs, the notion that change and struggle are normal was a huge relief to girls.
-This is emphasized in the book too.
+This is emphasized in the book, too.

 3. What is your favorite bit of advice to give to girls struggling with friendship?

-4. BFF or NRF has interactive components, like quizzes and fill-in-the-blanks.
+4. BFF or NRF has interactive components, such as quizzes and fill-in-the-blank exercises.
 Why is that important?

-It can be tough to navigate social issues the moment they happen.
+It can be challenging to navigate social issues the moment arise.
 The book’s interactive nature gives readers a chance to reflect when they are not right in the moment.
-The activities help girls learn more about themselves as well as others.
-Something magic happens when we put words on paper or on screen.
-Quizzes and activities give girls a chance to think about who they are, how they want to behave, and how they might respond in challenging situations.
+The activities help girls learn more about themselves and others.
+Something magic happens when we put words on paper or screen.
+Quizzes and activities provide girls with an opportunity to reflect on who they are, how they want to behave, and how they might respond in challenging situations.

 5. What did the writing/editing process for the book look like?
 Was it difficult to write the interactive parts of the book, or were the quizzes, etc., the easy part?

 I’ve heard from other writers that you know when you are onto something when your book flows out of you.
 That was my experience with BFF or NRF.
 After working with girls, I knew this book had to be written.
-I loved writing the interactive parts (quizzes, activities, etc.), so that was easy and fun for me.
+I enjoyed writing the interactive parts (quizzes, activities, etc.), which was easy and fun for me.
 I slowed down when writing the stories as I wanted the book to be as inclusive, respectful, and honest as possible.

 6. Your degree is in social sciences, so you had some idea of what you were diving into when you started writing.
 What was the research process for the book?
 Did you draw from the knowledge you already had, dig into a lot of book research, or was it a combination of both?

 It was a combination of both.
-I have a solid understanding of human relationships and behavior but needed to dive deeper into adolescence.
-Luckily there’s a lot of research and books on the topic.
+I have a solid understanding of human relationships and behavior, but I needed to delve deeper into adolescence.
+Luckily, there’s a lot of research and books on the topic.
 Some of my favorite authors and experts on preteen and teen girls are Rosiland Wiseman, Lisa Damour, Trudy Ludwig, and Rachel Simmons.

 7. BFF or NRF is a clever title.
 Can you talk about how you came up with it?